MileHacker Logo

 Climate Patterns Throughout the Year

-Summer (June-August): This period marks the hottest and rainytest season.
+Summer (June-August): This period marks the warmest and rainytest season.
 Average temperatures range from 20°C to 28°C (68°F to 82°F), with occasional highs surpassing 30°C (86°F).
 The majority of Daqing's annual rainfall occurs during these months, frequently as heavy thunderstorms.
 Humidity reaches high levels.

 Seasonal Overview